Michael Anderson, Chief Executive Officer

 Produced Water Recycling in the Permian Basin - A Low Cost Alternative

 Mark Patton is President of Hydrozonix.
 Mark has over 25 years’ experience in the development, design, implementation and operation of treatment technologies.
 Mark’s oil and gas experience includes treatment systems for waters, wastewaters, drilling muds, tank bottoms and process residuals.
-Mark holds one produced water patent with two additional patents pending.
+Mark holds three produced water patents with one additional patent pending.

 Mark earned his B.S. in Chemical Engineering from the University of Southern California in 1985.